aaronh1986/SOUND-STORE-milestone-4/README.md

 3. Google Fonts - (https://fonts.google.com/) - To get letter styling fonts for the site.

 # Bugs Encountered
+## Webhooks
 1. When attempting to send webhook test events, I was receiving a result of "Test webhook error:401".
-This was fixed by opening up the ports tab in Gitpod and making the 8000 port public
+This was fixed by opening up the ports tab in Gitpod and making the 8000 port public.
+2. On another occasion while trying to send a test webhook, I was receiving a result of "Test webhook error:404".
+This was fixed by updating the region code, i.e. "...eu(number)..." in the gitpod workspace url.
+This number appeared to change somewhat regularly and so needed to be updated in the stripe endpoint url in the stripe dashboard.
-2. Due to the superuser being created at the beginning of development before the profiles app was created, the profiles app did not recognise the superuser name and threw an error 404 screen in response to my attempting to login to admin.
+3. Due to the superuser being created at the beginning of development before the profiles app was created, the profiles app did not recognise the superuser name and threw an error 404 screen in response to my attempting to login to admin.
 This was fixed by commenting out the 'if created:' statement in the profiles.models file... {show picture} ... , logging in with the superuser name and password, and then uncommenting the code.
-On both the commenting and umcommenting of the if statement, the line inside was indented appropriately in order for the code to work.
+On both the commenting and uncommenting of the 'if' statement, the line inside was indented appropriately in order for the code to work.

 # Credits
 ## Photos: